nizzaneela/Programming_error_explanation/README.md

 That is, the simulations skip the latent phase of the first infection.

-For simulations where the stable coalescence is in the primary case (~20% of simulations), this compresses coalescence events around the stagble coalescence, reducing the likelihood of an early mutation breaking up a basal polytomy.
+For simulations where the stable coalescence is in the primary case (~20% of simulations), this compresses coalescence events around the stable coalescence, reducing the likelihood of an early mutation breaking up a basal polytomy.

 For simulations where the stable coalescence is not in the primary case (~80% of simulations), this pushes the estimated time of introduction forward, and decreases its variance.